Frequently Asked Questions

 Do you sell cats with breeding rights?

 We do not offer breeding rights to the public; we only work with specific catteries that we know well and have similar husbandry and health testing practices.
 Breeding these cats is a lot more complicated than it looks from the outside.
-As a breeder you have to learn about cat genetics, how to calculate inbreeding since Maine Coons are related to each other, breed standard, genetic and other diseases, husbandry practices, health testing, parasites, reproductive issues, delivery, neonatal kitten care etc. You also have to change your house to accommodate intact cats (they spray, males and females have to be kept separate etc.) That’s why breeders don’t allow breeding rights for everyone.
+As a breeder you have to learn about cat genetics, how to calculate inbreeding numbers since Maine Coons are related to each other, breed standard, genetic and other diseases, husbandry practices, health testing, parasites, reproductive issues, delivery, neonatal kitten care etc. You also have to change your house to accommodate intact cats (they spray, males and females have to be kept separate etc.) That’s why breeders don’t allow breeding rights for everyone.
 It’s also very expensive and not everyone has the money to pay for breeding rights, a cattery setup in their house and health testing.
 Having a cattery takes a lot of work and time and should not be underestimated.

 Do Maine Coons require grooming?